Domino-Blockchain/domichain/docs/src/terminology.md

 An additional fee user can specify in the compute budget [instruction](#instruction) to prioritize their [transactions](#transaction).

-The prioritization fee is calculated by multiplying the requested maximum compute units by the compute-unit price (specified in increments of 0.000001 lamports per compute unit) rounded up to the nearest lamport.
+The prioritization fee is calculated by multiplying the requested maximum compute units by the compute-unit price (specified in increments of 0.000001 satomis per compute unit) rounded up to the nearest satomi.

 Transactions should request the minimum amount of compute units required for execution to minimize fees.